Kannamma Cooks

 Instructions

-1. Heat oil in a pan and add in the sesame oil.
+- Heat a pan and add in the sesame oil.
 When the oil is hot, add in 3-4 methi-fenugreek seeds.
 Add in the cumin and the black pepper too.
 Let it splutter.
 The oil will foam a little.
 That’s fine.
 Add in 10 cloves of garlic and saute briefly.

-4. Grind the masala to a very smooth paste.
-Add a cup and a half of water while grinding.
+- Grind the masala to a very smooth paste.
+Add a cup of water while grinding.
 Set aside.

-7. Add in a lot of curry leaves.
+- Add in a lot of curry leaves.
 About 3 sprigs.
 Curry leaves are an important flavor component.
 So do not skip.
-Add in the onions too and saute for 2-3 minutes.
+Add in the small onions too and saute for 2-3 minutes.

 Notes